-Some of these indications also present an associated notification, providing additional information (see #unique_71).
+Some of these indications also present an associated notification, providing additional information (see Notifications on page 77).
 Red and amber notifications are tallied at the top of the display and can be viewed in the notifications sub-menu when the parking brake is set.
 Additionally, gauges may become visible on the Digital Display and may change color or brightness to bring the gauge to the operator's attention.